Health Information and Tools > Patient Care Handouts > Learning About Intimate Partner Violence

 Physical abuse

-Physical abuse means that a partner hits, kicks, or physically hurts you.
+Physical abuse means that a partner hits, kicks, or does something else to physically hurt you.
 Physical abuse that starts with a slap might lead to kicking, shoving, and choking over time.
 The abuser may also threaten to hurt or kill you.

 All forms of abuse can cause long-term health problems from the stress of a violent relationship.
 Verbal abuse can lead to sexual and physical abuse.

-Abuse causes emotional pain, depression, anxiety, and post-traumatic stress.
-Sexual abuse can lead to sexually transmitted infections (including HIV/AIDS) and unplanned pregnancy.
+Sexual abuse can lead to sexually transmitted infections (such as HIV/AIDS) and unplanned pregnancy.

 Pregnancy can be a very dangerous time for people in abusive relationships.
-Pregnant people who are abused may have anemia, infections, bleeding, or poor weight gain.
-Abuse during this time may also increase your baby's risk of low birth weight, premature birth, and death.
+Abuse can cause or increase the risk of problems during pregnancy.
+These include low weight gain, anemia, infections, and bleeding.
+Abuse may also increase your baby's risk of low birth weight, premature birth, and death.

-It can be hard for some victims of domestic abuse to ask for help or to leave their relationship.
+It can be hard for some victims of abuse to ask for help or to leave their relationship.
 You may feel scared, stuck, or not sure what steps to take.
 But it's important not to ignore abuse.
-Talking to someone could be the first step to ending the abuse and taking care of your own health and happiness again.
+Talking to someone you trust could be the first step to ending the abuse and taking care of your own health and happiness again.
+There are resources available that can help keep you safe.

 Where can you get help?